The Group R2D2 Shrinkage Prior for Sparse Linear Models with Grouped Covariates: Real-data analysis

 We also evaluate the performance of these priors on out-of-sample predictions.
 To do so, 500 observations are randomly selected and defined as test data, and the response values are predicted in the test sample by fitting the additive model using the training sample (1028 observations).
 By generating random samples from the posterior predictive distribution for the test data, we calculate mean (point prediction) and $95\%$ prediction intervals of the test data.
 The performance of the point and interval prediction is evaluated through mean squared errors (MSE) and empirical coverage probability (CP), respectively.
 This procedure was repeated 100 times and the resulting MSE and CP values are reported in Table~\ref{tab:app}.
 The MSE and CP are almost identical for all the priors, with the gR2D2 priors yielding slightly lower MSE values.
 Combining this with the average length of the non-linear effects results, the proposed gR2D2 prior yields sparser and more efficient results without sacrificing prediction accuracy.
+Finally, we notice that all methods have slight under-coverage (around 90\% instead of the prescribed 95\%).
+While it is difficult to give an exact reason for this, we stress that this is for out-of-sample prediction of $y_i$, not inference on $\bbeta$.
+The uncertainty of $y_i$ comprises not only $\bbeta$ but also $\varepsilon_i$ (and $\sigma^2$).
+Thus, with a different prior for $\sigma^2$, i.e., an inverse-gamma prior with an appropriate choice of hyperparameters, the nominal coverage may be achievable.